He Zhuguo: Xi'an Incident

 In the summer of 1935, the Long March of the Central Red Army was about to enter Shaanxi.
 The National Government established the Northwest Bandit Headquarters in Xi'an, with Zhang Xueliang as deputy commander-in-chief.
 Zhang Xueliang transferred the Northeast Army to Shaanxi to block the Red Army, and He Zhuguo's cavalry army was also transferred to Shaanxi.
 Since then, the Northeast Army has suffered heavy losses in many engagements with the Red Army.
-Zhang Xueliang changed from actively suppressing the Communist Party to passively dealing with it.
-In January 1936, the Central Committee of the Communist Party of China issued the "Red Army's Letter to All Officers of the Northeast Army for the Willingness to Join the Anti-Japanese Army with the Northeast Army."
+Zhang Xueliang changed from actively suppressing the CCP to passively dealing with it.
+In January 1936, the Central Committee of the Chinese Communist Party issued the "Red Army's Letter to All Officers of the Northeast Army for the Willingness to Join the Anti-Japanese Army with the Northeast Army."
 In August 1936, when the Red Army was passing the He Zhuoguo cavalry defense zone, Peng Dehuai wrote to He Zhuguo, hoping that He Zhuguo would cooperate with the Red Army's actions.
 After negotiating with Zhu Rui, director of the Political Department of the First Red Army, He Zhuguo took the initiative to make way for the Red Army and enable the three main forces of the Chinese Workers, Peasants and the Red Army to join the division.

 Before and after the Xi'an Incident in December 1936, He Zhuguo followed Zhang Xueliang closely and supported the Chinese Communist Party's idea of a peaceful settlement of the Xi'an Incident.
 After Zhang Xueliang sent Chiang Kai-shek to Nanjing and was detained, in January 1937, a senior general of the Northeast Army produced a main and a faction and a main battle group on how to rescue Zhang Xueliang.
 He Zhuguo and Wang Yizhe were the representatives of the Harmony School.
 The Harmony School believed that the Xi'an problem should be solved first and then Zhang Xueliang was rescued.
 On February 2, the young main officer of the Northeastern Army killed Wang Yizhe, and He Zhuguo fled into Yanghucheng Mansion because of news.
 Since then, in order to stabilize the Northeast Army, He Zhuguo met with CCP leader Zhou Enlai and others many times, and soon stabilized the Northeast Army.
 Soon, He Zhuguo went to Nanjing on behalf of the Northeast Army, and went to Xikou to meet with Zhang Xueliang to agree on the reorganization of the Northeast Army.
 Chiang Kai-shek then appointed He Zhuguo as the deputy director of Xi'an Xingying, and then appointed him as deputy director of the Yu Ansu Soviet Military Reorganization Committee to reorganize the Northeast Army who had just entered the Henan Anhui Soviet.
 After the reorganization was completed, He Zhuguo served as the commander of the 2nd Army of the Central Cavalry and remained in the northwest.